-To start, dissolve about one cup of salt for every gallon of water necessary to totally submerge your meat (don’t place your meat in the water yet).
-In order to make sure the salt is completely dissolved, I like to heat the water up to a boil before adding the salt.
-This way I am sure there won’t be sediment in the bottom and a less salted water than I expect.
+To start, dissolve about one cup of salt for every gallon of water necessary to completely submerge your meat (don’t place your meat in the water yet).
+To make sure the salt is completely dissolved, I like to heat the water to a boil before adding the salt.
+This way I am sure there won’t be sediment in the bottom and less salted water than I expect.

 You will be adding your meat to this mixture, but be sure to let the water cool down before that.
 You don’t want the water to start cooking your meat.
 I like to boil the water, add the salt, and then let it sit until it gets back to room temperature over a few hours.